kubeluk/SolidDCAT-Profile/spec.md

 ## Profile Model

-When a Solid resource is to be described by a dcat:Dataset then MUST exists a second Solid resource which is a dcat:CatalogRecord and that dataset MUST link to a dcat:Distribution, which itself links to the first Solid resource using dcat:downloadURL.

-(andersherum? data model vom catalog, data model vom record als datenmodellierungs kapitel und dann kapitel hosting catalog resource, beides beschrieben, wenn ein resource soll auf storage server gehostet werden damit access control verfügbar ist)

-Wenn ein record über solid resource zum katalog hinzugefügt werden soll dann müssen links existieren zwischen Dokumenten
-When a Solid resource is recorded in a catalog then there MUST exists the three links between the documents
+> **_NOTE:_** Simply describe and show the shapes graph.
+Talk about which properties MUST be given.
+Talk about domains and ranges of properties.
+E.g.: "the `dcat:downloadURL`MUST link to a #SolidResource"

-Catalog Document und record document als Classes of Product, catalog besteht aus zwei arten von documents
+> Catalog Document und Record document als Classes of Product

-## Hosting Model
+## "Instantiating the Catalog Graph" / Managing the Catalog / Interaction Model

 A #DataCatalog is essentially a set of #CatalogRecord documents of type `dcat:CatalogRecord` that are referenced by a #DataCatalog of type `dcat:Catalog` via `dcat:record`.
 The Solid DCAT profile dictates #CatalogRecord documents to be managed by a #StorageServer:
-~~- A #DataCatalog document MUST be managed by a #StorageServer.~~
+- A #DataCatalog document MUST be managed by a #StorageServer.
 - A #CatalogRecord document MUST be managed by a #StorageServer.

 This implies:
-~~- A #DataCatalog document MUST be a Linked Data Platform RDF Source (LDP-RS).~~
+- A #DataCatalog document MUST be a Linked Data Platform RDF Source (LDP-RS).
 - A #CatalogRecord document MUST be a Linked Data Platform RDF Source (LDP-RS).

 > **_NOTE:_** It might only be relevant for catalog records to be managed by a storage server?
 I guess we do not need to make an assumption about the existence of a data catalog record?

+### Adding a resource to the catalog

 The following operations MUST be performed to record a #SolidResource in a #DataCatalog:
 1. A new #CatalogRecord document MUST be created on a #StorageServer.